Look Up Kern County Public Records for Free: Search Anyone

 Inquirers may alternatively obtain these records by visiting the court or requesting them through mail.
 The process for doing these is expanded upon in the sections below.

-The Records Section of the Kern County Sheriff’s Office is a source of crime reports and arrest records.
 Requests can be made online, in person and by mail for residents outside the county or state who require Kern County criminal records.5 Certain records are exempt from request, such as juvenile records and reports related to suicides or sexual assaults.

 Electronic public record requests will receive a response within 10 days.
 The Kern County Sheriff’s Office charges for duplication of paper copies pursuant to California Government Code 7922.530.
 The standard rate for pages with dimensions not exceeding 8 ½ x 14 inches is $0.75 for the first page and $0.10 per additional page.